Putin pardons Israeli-American woman jailed in Russia for drug smuggling

 She was subsequently convicted of drug smuggling and sentenced to seven-and-a-half years in prison.

-Since her arrest, Netanyahu has repeatedly pleaded Issachar's case with Putin, asking t
+Since her arrest, Netanyahu has repeatedly pleaded Issachar's case with Putin, asking the Russian President to pardon her and allow her to return to Israel.